 Corporation works with military on possible Alaska return

-U.S. military officials say melting sea ice, increased shipping and shifting defense priorities are factors in deciding whether to re-establish permanent facilities in Alaska's Bering Sea region.
+Melting sea ice, increased shipping and shifting defense priorities are factors in deciding whether the U.S. military re-establishes permanent facilities in Alaska's Bering Sea region, officials said.

-Alaska Public Media reported Thursday that the Native regional Aleut Corporation owns much of the land on Adak Island and is promoting a military return to the Aleutian Islands.
+The Native regional Aleut Corporation owns much of the land on Adak Island and is promoting a military return to the Aleutian Islands, Alaska Public Media reported Thursday.

-Navy spokesperson Lt.
-Rochelle Rieger says a potential permanent base in Alaska is under consideration, but no decisions have been made.
+A potential permanent base in Alaska is under consideration, but no decisions have been made, said Navy spokesperson Lt.
+Rochelle Rieger.

 The Pentagon closed a large naval air base on Adak in the 1990s, but the Navy and Marine Corps recently held large-scale exercises there to test cold-climate capabilities.

+"That's exactly what we'd do with a combat situation," Pringle said.
+"That's exactly what we would do in a humanitarian situation, as well."

+Adak is 444 miles (715 kilometers) from the nearest population hub, Unalaska, and more than 1,200 miles (1,931 kilometers) from Anchorage.
+As ice melts in the Arctic, Aleut Corporation envisions a cargo shipping hub on Adak serving vessels using the Northern Sea and Trans-Polar routes.

-The Aleut Corporation's military liaison says the Navy's return would contribute to the revival of the small civilian community on the island.
+The Navy's return would also contribute to the revival of the small civilian community on the island, which has a population varying between 100 and 300 throughout the year, said Paul Fuhs, corporation military liaison.

+"When you're in a war you don't get to pick your weather," Fuhs said.
+"They like it, it's a challenge.
+They want to challenge their troops."

 Comments